Al Ritmo: A magazine for GCSE (9–1) Spanish students

 Your subscription will start with the current issue of Al Ritmo.
 Subscription includes three issues, one magazine copy of each issue.

-Upgrade your subscription to receive an A4 photocopy master, e-copies and a CD with recordings of key articles by native speakers – students can practise their listening skills and improve their pronunciation.
+Upgrade your subscription to receive an A4 photocopy master, an e-copy and recordings of key articles by native speakers – students can practise their listening skills and improve their pronunciation.